BAUK261 + EC261 Both Apply

 We build your British Airways-specific case

 We submit a formal UK261 claim letter to British Airways' Customer Relations team at Waterside, Harmondsworth, always requesting cash — never Avios.
 For Executive Club members, we formally reject any Avios compensation offer and re-submit for the statutory sterling amount.
-If BA issues a rejection or non-response within 6 weeks, we escalate to the UK CAA's Alternative Dispute Resolution scheme, where BA's compliance rate is 94%.
+If BA issues a rejection or non-response within 6 weeks, we escalate to the UK CAA's Alternative Dispute Resolution scheme, where BA is required to participate.
 BA is legally required to respond to CAA ADR referrals within 30 days.

 3